Read This First

 Prompt 1: While there is no strong consensus, the notion of faith in the minds of these Christian leaders does appear to reflect a degree of belief that exceeds the degree of the evidence.
 Let’s explore whether that notion of faith can be considered coherent.
 Is a degree of belief in something that exceeds the degree of the perceived evidence for that thing problematic in any way?

-The central claim is this: A degree of belief in something that exceeds the degree of the perceived evidence for that thing can indeed be problematic in several ways, particularly from epistemological, practical, and ethical perspectives.
+In plain terms: A degree of belief in something that exceeds the degree of the perceived evidence for that thing can indeed be problematic in several ways, particularly from epistemological, practical, and ethical perspectives.

 This section should give the reader a usable epistemic lever: what would support the central claim, what would count against it, and what would make suspension of judgment more rational than either assent or denial.
 The point is not to make Faith tidy; it is to help the reader notice the difference between having a belief, having a reason, and having enough reason.